 Heatmap

-The output of the Reference Image Mapper and Marker Mapper Enrichments can be visualized as a traditional Heatmap.
+The output of the Reference Image Mapper, Marker Mapper, and Manual Mapper enrichments can be visualized as a traditional heatmap.
 This shows you which parts of your reference image or surface were gazed at more often by an observer.

 For example, below and to the left is a view of a kitchen that was used as a reference image.
 On the right, you can see the output of the Heatmap Visualization for a recording that was made while the observer was preparing ingredients.